 Phone Link App: Enable Cross-Device Copying on Windows 11

-Once enabled, any text or image you copy on your supported Android device will be ready to paste on your Windows 11 PC, and vice versa.
-It acts like a shared bridge between your devices using local network synchronization.
+Once set up, anything you copy on your compatible Android device is immediately available to paste on your Windows 11 PC, and the same applies in reverse.
+This works through local network synchronization.

 Device Compatibility and Requirements